aakshaye/alibirouting/README.md

 		make -C target_region_computation/gc_distance

 Input Data:
 	The forbidden region must be defined on a map.
 An online tool can be used for this (https://clydedacruz.github.io/openstreetmap-wkt-playground/).
 The resulting WKB binary data should be dumped into a file (we used xxd for this).
-Our smaple file is named forbidden_region_illinois.dat.
+Our sample file is named forbidden_region_illinois.dat.

 	Further, the GPS coordinates of the current server are required, and so are the bootstrap node hostnames.